kenhding/NESA-WS/docs/userInfo.rst

 Server Access
 ----
-Here are the addess to both servers.
+Here are the addess to the server.
 If you enter 5 times incorrect password within 30 mins, your IP will be blocked for 10 mins.

 Server IP:

 ::

-  ssh <user name>@192.168.137.231
+  ssh <user name>@<server IP/address>

 **Login Authentication:**